Explaining TL-15 and TL-30 Safes Rating: Full Guide

 What TL-30 Rating Means for Safes

 A TL-30 rating takes security to the next level.
-Similar to its TL-15 counterpart, the “TL” in TL-30 stands for “Tool Resistant,” but the number 30 indicates that the safe can withstand a concentrated attack for a minimum of 30 minutes.
-This extended time frame offers an even higher level of security, making TL-30 safes an excellent choice for those who require top-tier protection for their valuable assets.
+Similar to its TL-15 counterpart, the “TL” in TL-30 stands for “Tool Resistant,” but the number 30 means that the safe can withstand a concentrated attack for a minimum of 30 minutes.
+So it is a significant step up in level of security.

 Construction Requirements for TL-30